PLGVS/projetos-Python/README.md

 Thank you for the visit!

-In this repository I will put some projects made in Python during my learning!
+In this repository I will put some projects made with Python during my learning!